Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: Preliminaries

 and $h_0(u) = |u|$ for $u \in \cA_0^*$.
 Note that $h_n(u) = \sum_{a\in\cA_n} h_n(a) \, |u|_a$, where $|u|_a$ is the number of times that $a$ occurs in $u$.
 We remark that the heights $h_n(u)$ defined in this article are not related to the {\em height} of a constant-length substitution, as defined in \cite{Que}.

 We define the sets

 In view of \eqref{eq:Sadic:connection_levels}, $X_{\btau}$ is equal to the union of the sets in

 \begin{definition} The directive sequence $\btau$ is said to be {\em recognizable} if the sets in $\cP_n$ are pairwise disjoint; equivalently, if $\cP_n$ is a partition of $X_{\btau}$.
-When $\btau$ is recognizable, $\cP_n$ is called the {\em $n$-th Kakutani-Rohklin partition} of $\btau$. \end{definition}
+When $\btau$ is recognizable, $\cP_n$ is called the {\em $n$-th Kakutani--Rohklin partition} of $\btau$. \end{definition}

 \begin{remark} In the case of substitutive subshifts, if a substitution $\tau$ is primitive and aperiodic, the constant directive sequence $\bt=(\tau)_{n\geq0}$ is recognizable by Moss\'e’s theorem~\cite{mosse92}; see also~\cite{BSTY}. \end{remark}